Close to Holmes

 +2 momentum

 For clarity, Lightningbranded is my take on a reflavored Firebrand.
-The Branded use elemental-flavored versions of this asset, except the Hivebranded, which are the other psychic-flavored assets.
+The Branded use elemental-flavored versions of this and other psychic assets.

 The district lit up as if it was noon, the light almost too bright.